In Wyoming, Romney rustles up cash with the Cheney gang

 PARKER, Colo.
 Sarah Formato cuddled the whiny 3-year-old on her lap and cast her thoughts back to 2008, when she had voted for Barack Obama.

-JACKSON, Wyoming Republican party grandees gathered in the shadow of Wyoming's majestic Grand Teton mountains on Thursday for a high-dollar fundraising event that will add to presidential candidate Mitt Romney's brimming campaign coffers.
+JACKSON HOLE, Wyoming Republican Party grandees gathered in the shadow of Wyoming's majestic Grand Teton mountains on Thursday for a high-dollar fundraising event that added to presidential candidate Mitt Romney's brimming campaign coffers.

-Hosted by former vice president and native son Dick Cheney, who often goes fly-fishing for trout in nearby streams, the country club reception and dinner are expected to bring in $4 million for Romney, in one of the biggest fundraising nights of the 2012 election season.
+Hosted by former vice president and native son Dick Cheney, who often goes fly-fishing for trout in nearby streams, the country club reception and dinner brought in more than in $4 million for Romney, making it one of the biggest fundraising nights of the 2012 election season.

-Business and party figures will huddle at Jackson Hole, a rugged valley settled by beaver trappers in the 19th century that is now a playground for the rich who come for winter skiing and summer outings on the Snake River and a glimpse of bear, moose and elk.
+Business and party figures whooped and cheered for Romney at the reception in Jackson Hole, a rugged valley settled by beaver trappers in the 19th century that is now a playground for the rich.
+Visitors come for winter skiing and summer outings on the Snake River and a glimpse of bear, moose and elk.

+Cheney, 71, looking well just months after heart transplant surgery, fired up the crowd gathered under a party tent set up on pristine grass near the golf range at Teton Pines Country Club.
+The crowd nibbled on hors d'oeuvre's such as prosciutto-wrapped shrimp and potstickers and sipped wine and beer as they listened.

+"I have some strong feelings about what we need in a president, about how difficult the job is and the kind of challenges that a president has to deal with," said Cheney, a veteran of four Republican administrations.
+"Looking back and reflecting on that, I think there is only one man who … meets those requirements, and that's Governor Mitt Romney."

-The gathering is a stamp of approval for Romney from Cheney and the Republican establishment, which has long favored him as the party's best chance to defeat President Barack Obama.
+The gathering was a stamp of approval for Romney from Cheney and the Republican establishment, which has long favored the former Massachusetts governor as the party's best chance to defeat President Barack Obama.

 "I think it's a strong endorsement for Romney by a very visible conservative figure in the Republican Party, and I think that's a big plus for Romney that will help the enthusiasm of a lot of people on the conservative side," said John Bolton, who served the Bush-Cheney administration as U.S. ambassador to the United Nations.